Adillwma/SDx4/README.md

 Modified from Original Photo By: Andrea Piacquadio, from Pexels: https://www.pexels.com/photo/collage-photo-of-woman-3812743/

 </div>

-I have begun to deploy additional face detection models, so far google mediapipe is incoperated and will be usable in the next working release.
+Haar cascades, introduced by Viola and Jones in 2001 paper "Rapid Object Detection using a Boosted Cascade of Simple Features", is one of the most popular object detection algorithm.
+Many algorithms have since surpassed Haar cascades accuracy (HOG + Linear SVM, SSDs, Faster R-CNN, YOLO etc.), but they are still relevant and useful today.
+One of the primary benefits of Haar cascades is that they are very fast.
+However, they tend to be prone to false-positive detections and are not as accurate as the more “modern” algorithms we have today.
+I have begun to deploy additional face detection models, so far Google Mediapipe is incoperated and will be usable in the next working release.

 # Additional GUI Features and information